lib-uoguelph-ca/python-novice-inflammation/_episodes/07-errors.md

 Next up are errors having to do with containers (like lists and strings) and the items within them.
 If you try to access an item in a list or a string that does not exist, then you will get an error.
-This makes sense:
-if you asked someone what day they would like to get coffee, and they answered "caturday", you might be a bit annoyed.
+This makes sense: If you asked someone what the 13th month of the year is, they might be a bit confused.
-Python gets similarly annoyed if you try to ask it for an item that doesn't exist:
+Python gets similarly confusedfile_handle = open('myfile.txt', 'r') if you try to ask it for an item that doesn't exist:

 ~~~
 letters = ['a', 'b', 'c']